 How to use sunscreen?

-Always remember to use sunscreen on clean and dry skin.
+Always remember to use sunscreen in skin care on clean and dry skin.
 Using it on wet or sweaty skin may not provide the desired protection.
 Apply an even amount of sunscreen to the skin, avoiding uneven application.
 Sweat and water always interfere with the absorption of sunscreen, so clean and dry the area well before applying it.
 Water-resistant sunscreens should be applied half an hour before exposure to water; otherwise, they may wash off.
 Ideally, apply sunscreen after swimming and bathing.
 The last rule is that the effectiveness of sunscreen depends on how thickly it is applied—the thicker the application, the more protection the skin will have.
 Although there is no definitive evidence, sunscreen should not be used on children under the age of three.